Best Horse Racing Betting Sites

 5 – A Change is as Good as a Rest

 Inevitably you will naturally gravitate to one or two bookies which you think are the best.
 That’s fine but from time to time a change is most definitely as good as a rest.
 Whether you get a bit bored with a given site or feel your luck just isn’t in there, every now and again, trying a different site for your bets just freshens things up.

 A lot of customers try out a new bookie, claim the welcome offer, stick around for a while to assess how good they are and then, if not impressed, simply return to their regular bookie.
-But if that’s the case, you’ll at least be safe in the knowledge that you’ve explored other options and found them lacking – and you’ll have bagged a free bet or other bonus in the process!
+But if that’s the case, you’ll at least be safe in the knowledge that you’ve explored other options and found them lacking – and you’ll have bagged a free bet or other bonuses in the process.

 6 – Avoid Downtime